marylizkarumba/alx-low_level_programming/0x15-file_io/README.md

      0x15.
 C - File I/O

+In this project, I learned about the three standard file descriptors and their POSIX names as well as the difference between function and system calls.
+I practiced using the I/O system calls open, close, read, and write and the flags O_RDONLY, WR_ONLY, and O_RDWR to create, open, close, read, write, set permissions of files in C.

      About

 An introductory project on:

- How to create, open, close, read and write files
+ How to create, open, close, read and write files.

- File descriptors
+ File descriptors.

- System calls
+ System calls.

- The difference between a function and a system call
+ The difference between a function and a system call.

       Requirements